-As of December 31, 2023, certain labor lawsuits have been filed against the Subsidiary for US\$2,328 (US\$2,295 as of December 31, 2022), which have been classified as probable.
-Civil and labor contingencies classified as possible amount to US\$1,241 (US\$1,617 as of December 31, 2022) for payment of compensations for damages for occupational disease, refund of social benefits, payment of production bonus, and others under appeal and/or judgment process.
+As of December 31, 2024, certain labor lawsuits have been filed against the Subsidiary for US\$2,407 (US\$2,328 as of December 31, 2023), which have been classified as probable.
+Civil and labor contingencies classified as possible amount to US\$627 as of December 31, 2024 (US\$1,241 as of December 31, 2023) for payment of compensations for damages for occupational disease, refund of social benefits, payment of production bonus, and others under appeal and/or judgment process.

-As of December 31, 2023 and 2022, the Subsidiary has not yet resolved some administrative proceedings with the National Superintendence of Tax Administration (SUNAT), the Tax Court and local governments for certain tax determination resolutions, fine and interest resolutions.
+As of December 31, 2024 and 2023, the Subsidiary has not yet resolved some administrative proceedings with the National Superintendence of Tax Administration (SUNAT), the Tax Court and local governments for certain tax determination resolutions, fine and interest resolutions.